aprakashumich/EECS-182-System-folder/README.txt

 % sh getupdates.sh

 The Homeworks folder contains your homeworks.
-Run the following in that folder when instructed to fetch updates to the homeworks.
+Follow the instructions in README.txt when you start doing your homeworks.

-% cd Homeworks
-% sh gethomework.sh

 This virtual machine is designed for EECS 182 use.